abishekkumarroy/itonics-first-assignment/README.md

 10.9.0

 To run:- npm install
-        then npx cypress open
+       - then npx cypress open
-        then in cpress window choose E2E testing then chosse browser chrome
+        -then in cypress window choose E2E testing -then chosse browser chrome
-        then run "start testing e2e in chrome" finally click on TestGridLoginTest on browser to see the automation run
+       - then run "start testing e2e in chrome" -finally click on TestGridLoginTest on browser to see the automation run

 dependencies": {
     "cypress": "^13.17.0",